bgcorreia/lp2_ep2/README.md

 ## Description

-This project aims to create a unisex bathroom using the stick technique in c ++.
+This project aims to create a unisex bathroom using the `baton passing` technique in C++.

 The criteria are: